stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p1_overview/index.md

 ---

 ## What is this?
 During the last semester of my master's degree at UMass Amherst, I was fortunate enough to be offered an exploit development class by Professor Lurene Grenier.
-I had previous experience in CTF style pwn, but she pushed us all to move past CTF challenges to real world targets because of the contrived nature of CTF challenges.
-The thought process was that although CTFs are great for learning the basics, the faster a student is able to acclimate to real targets, the more capable they'll be in their careers.
+I had previous experience in CTF style pwn, but she pushed us all to move past CTF challenges to real world targets as fast as possible.
+The thought process behind this was that although CTFs are great for learning the basics, because of their contrived nature, the skills they impart don't always translate to hacking on real software.

 Due to my background in forensics I had a good grasp of Windows internals, so I decided to begin by expanding upon a previous research project using minifilter drivers as an EDR bypass method.

-Although it quickly became apparent my chosen field was more complex than I had initially bargained on, after several months of banging my head against the wall (I wish I could say proverbially), I found myself beginning to notice small bugs in the drivers I was decompiling.
+Although it quickly became apparent my chosen project was more complex than I had bargained on, after several months of banging my head against the wall (I wish I could say figuratively), I found myself beginning to notice small bugs in the drivers I was looking at.

 In order to preserve this knowledge, both for myself and others, I have decided to make a series of posts outlining the concepts that took me the longest to understand.
 This should serve as a good introductory primer for individuals looking to break into the world of Windows kernel exploit development, although obviously A LOT of work will be needed before you start finding bugs.

 ## Why Windows Drivers?
 Windows drivers are an excellent place to start for people who want to begin working in the Windows kernel.
 The APIs are complex and contain a lot of "foot-guns", and many times direct modification of memory structures is required to achieve a desired result.
 It takes many hours of study and a deep familiarity with both the internals of the kernel as well as the driver's memory space to write secure code.
 As anyone who has worked in software development before will tell you, those are incredible rare traits to find in a developer, which means buggy driver code is abundent.

-That said, if a vulnerability researcher wants to find these bugs, they will also need a deep familiarity with both the internals of the kernel as well as the driver's memory space.
-It is a lower bar than the knowledge needed to work directly in the Windows kernel itself, but there is still a lot of information to learn.
-This is not a short project, and will likely take a new researcher several months to come up to speed on.
+That said, if a vulnerability researcher wants to find these bugs, they will need the same deep familiarity with both the internals of the kernel as well as the driver's memory space.
+This is not a short project, and will likely take a new researcher quite a while to come up to speed on.

 If you can put in the time however, because of the high barrier to entry, there are a lot of bugs in driver code and far too few knowledgable people looking for them.
-If you know your stuff, you'll be able to find plenty of zero days that give direct access to kernel memory without going through the trouble of triaging crashes from a fuzzer.
+If you know your stuff, you'll be able to find zero days that give direct access to kernel memory without even needing to triage crashes from a fuzzer.

 ## Who can benefit from this?
 I make the assumption throughout this series that the reader is familiar with the following: